 If it causes irritation, you should stop using it.

-If you want to reduce retinization (that's the name of the reaction you're having), try layering your retinol over a gentle moisturizer, try to avoid using it every single night, and use a rich moisturizer for extra dry patches.
+If you want to reduce your chances of retinization (that's the name of the reaction you're having), try layering your retinol over a gentle moisturizer, try to avoid using it every single night, and use a rich moisturizer for extra dry patches.
 If you're in actual pain and suspect a problem, call us.

 Once your skin adapts, the retinol is no longer effective.